The Integer Cuboid Table: The Integer Cuboid Table

 \subsection{Comments}

-The {\it Integer Cuboid Table} is believed complete for this range, and 154,571 cuboids were found: 56,402 were Euler(body) cuboids, 15,397 were edge cuboids with a complex number edge length, 29,962 were edge cuboids, and 52,860 were face cuboids.
-The approximate ratio of occurrence was 5797:4662:5433 for body:edge:face cuboids.
+The {\it Integer Cuboid Table} is believed complete for this range.
+Recently another type of cuboid search\cite{DArox} was implemented and over the same range, the cuboid counts matched, lending confidence to the completeness of this table.

+167,043 cuboids were found: 61,042 were Euler(body) cuboids, 16,612 were edge cuboids with a complex number edge length, 32,286 were edge cuboids, and 57,103 were face cuboids.
+The approximate ratios of occurrence was 201 : 161 : 188 for body : edge : face cuboids.

 All discovered Euler (body) cuboids have an irrational body diagonal.